bioflower/simple-workout-planner/README.md

 # simple-workout-planner
-A gym planner build with Next.js frontend and Rust backend
+A gym planner build with Bootstrap